rickeycarter/macDeepLearning/README.md

 Go to developer.nvidia.com and follow the steps for registration. cuDNN can be downloaded at <url>https://developer.nvidia.com/cudnn</url>.

 You will need to navigate through this page to download the correct version.
-At this time, that is cuDNN 7.2.1 for Mac OSX for CUDA 9.2.
+At this time, that is cuDNN 7.0.5 for Mac OSX for CUDA 9.1.
+This version is listed under the archived versions.

 After downloading and uncompressing the files, follow the steps to copy the libraries over to the appropriate directories.
 <url>https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html</url>